http://www.geeksforgeeks.org/lowest-common-ancestor-binary-tree-set-1/

 let Q is the unitary matrix defined by

-so how to achieve ?
+so how to achieve \Lambda?
 The property of circulant matrix shows that

-And the first n component of will be
+And the first n component of X_1 will be N(0,\Sigma)

 Reference : Coeurjolly, JF.
 Simulation and identification of the fractional Brownian motion